Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: The Zero-range Force in the -coupling Scheme

-\end{widetext} where $a,b,c,d$ have angular momentum $j_a,j_b,j_c,$ and $j_d$, all of which are coupled from the external and internal quantum numbers.
-Notice that $V_J$ is independent of the total projection $M$ (this can be seen by applying the Wigner-Eckart theorem).
-In a typical nuclear model there is some external mean-field (here assumed spherical) with quantum numbers $(nlm_l)$ and the internal spin half quantum numbers $(\tfrac{1}{2}m_s)$.
-Coupling these through $\vec{j}=\vec{l}+\vec{s}$ gives $j=l\pm 1/2$ for the single-particle quantum numbers.
+\end{widetext} where $a,b,c$ and $d$ denote single-particle orbitals and $j_a,j_b,j_c,$ and $j_d$ are their respective angular momenta.
+Notice that $V_J$ is independent of the total projection $M$ (as can be seen by applying the Wigner-Eckart theorem).
+In analogy with the nuclear shell model, single-particle orbitals associated with an external mean field (here assumued to be spherical) carry the quantum numbers $(nlm_l)$ and the internal (spin-half) quantum numbers $(\tfrac{1}{2}m_s)$.
+The external and internal angular momenta can be coupled through $\vec{j}=\vec{l}+\vec{s}$ to give the total angular momentum $j=l\pm 1/2$ for a given single-particle orbital.

-As discussed in the text, in the atomic case with zero-range interactions the internal state must be a spin singlet; $|S=0,M_s=0\rangle$.
-In order to ensure that the interaction in the $J$-scheme respects this, it is necessary to change the coupling scheme above from $j_a$ and $j_b$ coupled to $J$ into $l_a$ and $l_b$ coupled to $L$ and $s_a$ and $s_b$ coupled to $S$.
-This is done through the standard techniques of angular momentum \cite{brink1993}: \begin{widetext}
+As discussed in the main text, the zero-range interaction we employ connects only two-body states with spin-singlet internal states; $|S=0,M_s=0\rangle$.
+To this end, it is more convenient to transform the $jj$-coupling scheme to the $LS$-coupling scheme.
+This can easily be achieved using the standard techniques of angular momentum \cite{brink1993}: \begin{widetext}

 \end{widetext} Here we are interested in the $s_a=s_b=1/2$ case, and, since the interaction contains a projection onto spin singlet states, only need the $S=0$ component of this transformation.
 Using a reduction on the $9j$ symbol \cite{brink1993}, the projection can be written \begin{widetext}